Maybe you’ve had a YouTube channel for a while but haven’t seen much traction, or, you’ve just launched your first video. So now what?

 We recommend using the Native Video Uploader tool to upload your YouTube videos on Facebook.
 In the video, add a call to action inviting them to subscribe to your YouTube channel and to boost audience engagement.
 Don’t forget to add a link to your YouTube channel and a text call to action.

-In addition to sharing your videos on social media platforms, they should also be featured on your website.
+In addition to sharing your YouTube videos on other social networks, your YouTube videos should also be featured on your website.
 While there are many ways to embed your YouTube channel on your website, a social media aggregator will give your viewers a complete picture of your social presence and drive more traffic to your social channels.

 Juicer’s social media aggregator pulls content, videos, images, and hashtags from all of your social channels like Facebook, Instagram, Twitter, and YouTube into one beautiful feed that can be embedded onto your website.